 Call the utility companies

 If you didn’t do it on moving day, call the utility companies immediately and get your accounts switched over.
 Take pictures of the meters and make a note somewhere.
-Also book any installations that need to happen to get your services up and running.
-If you are needing internet or phone Xifinity often has great sign up deals.
+Also book any installation visits that need to happen to get your services up and running.

 Change the locks